 The different growth factors in amniotic fluid all contribute to triggering the body’s natural healing response to potentially help strengthen and repair the area.
 Amniotic injections contain abundant substances that promote healthy tissue regeneration.
 These components include cytokines, growth factors, fibrinogen, collagen, hyaluronic acid and messenger RNA.

-The stem cells in the amniotic fluid act like seeds hoping to bring new life to the area.
-The growth factors act like water providing nutrients and attracting stem cells from your own body to help initiate healing process.
-All of these cells work together to prevent further damage from occurring and trigger your body to respond with the different factors in the fluid.
+The cellular tissue in the amniotic fluid act like seeds hoping to bring new life to the area.
+The growth factors act like water providing nutrients and attracting cell tissue from your own body to help initiate healing process.
+All of these work together to prevent further damage from occurring and trigger your body to respond with the different factors in the fluid.